blake-kj/coffee-labs/README.md

 # Custom WordPress Theme Coffee Labs

-Having successfully followed a custom wordpress theme development tutorial, I decided to set myself the goal of designing a website from scratch and building it in WordPress with a bespoke theme.
+Having successfully followed a custom WordPress theme development tutorial, I decided to set myself the goal of designing a website from scratch and building it in WordPress with a bespoke theme.
 I also set the additional goal of implementing a coffee blender finder, which takes the users coffee preferences and recommends them the closest matched blend.

 **Live site: [coffee-labs.blake-kj.co.uk](https://coffee-labs.blake-kj.co.uk/)**

 ## Project Description

 ### Two Logo Designs (Light & Dark):
-I begun the project by designing the logo.
-In order to do this I used Midjourney to generate a logo concept which I then converted into a vector and edited with Adobe illustrator.
+I began the project by designing the logo.
+In order to do this, I used Midjourney to generate a logo concept which I then converted into a vector and edited with Adobe illustrator.

 <img src="screenshots/twologos.png" width="500">